Gaelic

-Taigh Chearsabhagh is committed to promoting the Gaelic language through cultural programming and outreach activities.
-It can be challenging task to create bilingual interpretation that represents Gaelic equally.
-In many cases people have varying degrees of Gaelic.
-For example, some can speak the language fluently but can’t read or write Gaelic.
+Taigh Chearsabhagh is committed to promoting the Gaelic language through its programming and outreach activities.
+It can be challenging to create appropriate bilingual interpretation which provides equitable access to the language.
+People have widely varying degrees of facility in Gaelic.
+Many speak the language fluently but cannot read or write Gaelic confidently.

-Taigh Chearsabhagh has opted to create a dedicated section online for Gaelic content.
-As part of the digital development programme there is a plan to embed sound in the website that will allow Gaelic to be heard with a basic translation provided.
-Comann Eachdraidh Uibhist a Tuath have a rich storehouse of recorded material that will feature in this special audio online project.
-To hear the language spoken in a native tongue adds immense depth to the meaning of words.
+Having created an online facility for users to engage with Gaelic content, we plan to embed sound in the website, enabling the language to be heard alongside a basic translation.
+The Comann Eachdraidh Uibhist a Tuath has a rich storehouse of recorded material which will feature in this special audio online project.
+To hear the language spoken in a native tongue adds immense texture and depth to the sense and meaning of words.

-Gaelic is an ingrained part of life in North Uist and the Outer Hebrides and we must encourage people to look, listen and learn to the sounds of the language if they are to gain a full picture of the intangible culture of the place.
+Gaelic is a fundamental element of the life and identity of North Uist and the Outer Hebrides.
+We strongly encourage people to listen to, learn about and experience the sounds of the language and through this gain a greater understanding and appreciation of the intangible culture of these islands.

-As Dòmhnall Ruadh Choruna tells us in his poem Dhan Ghaidhlig / For Gaelic:
+As Dòmhnall Ruadh Choruna tells us in his poem D’on Ghàidhlig / For Gaelic:

 An uair nì craobh na Gàidhlig